AstrickHarren/forever-gyros/content/jobs/product-manager.md

 ## Requirements

-- 4+ years of product management experience in SaaS
+- 4+ years of product management experience in Otter
 - Strong analytical and problem-solving skills
 - Excellent communication and stakeholder management abilities
 - Experience with agile development methodologies